lucperkins/opa/docs/content/docs/how-does-opa-work.md

 GET https://example.com/v1/data/opa/examples/violations HTTP/1.1
 ```

-…the response is the subset of the servers base document that use HTTP and are connected to a public network:
+...the response is the subset of the servers base document that use HTTP and are connected to a public network:

 ```http
 HTTP/1.1 200 OK